-Skier dies near Shadows glades at Steamboat Ski Resort
+Skier dies after falling into tree well at Steamboat Resort

 Steamboat Patrol tried to revive the man by administering life support.
 He was taken to UCHealth Yampa Valley Medical Center where he was pronounced dead.

+Steamboat Pilot & Today reports the skier died after falling head-first into a tree well.
+The newspaper identified the skier as Frank Maimone.

-His cause of death is pending an autopsy from the Routt County Coroner.AlertMe
+His cause of death is pending an autopsy from the Routt County Coroner’s Office.AlertMe